Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Experiment and data analysis

-For the systematic uncertainties of compound yield ratios, the default yield ratios were obtained by fitting the spectra with the blast-wave model.
-Different functions, such as the double $p_{T}$ exponential function, Boltzmann function, Levy function, and $m_{T}$ exponential function were also applied to calculate the yield ratio.
-The differences between those results and the default value were the main source of systematic uncertainty.
+were also applied to calculate the yield ratios.
+The differences between these results and the default value were the main source of systematic uncertainty.
 The total systematic uncertainty for the ratio ($N_{p} \times N_{t} / N_{d}^{2}$) was about 2-15\% for different rapidity and centrality bins.
-The systematic uncertainty increased to 25\% when we considered $^{3}\mathrm{He}$, and $^{4}\mathrm{He}$ in the yield ratio.
+The systematic uncertainty increased to 25\% when considering $^{3}\mathrm{He}$, and $^{4}\mathrm{He}$ in the yield ratio.